 BACK TO TOP

 Sexual harassment is illegal under federal and state statutes.
-More importantly, it is a violation of the most basic ethical, personal, and professional standards of our college community.
-The ability of the college to carry out its mission is undermined when any member of the community, male or female, is subject to unsolicited and unwelcome sexual overtures or conduct, either verbal or physical.
+More importantly, it is a violation of the most basic ethical, personal, and professional standards of our university community.
+The ability of the university to carry out its mission is undermined when any member of the community, male or female, is subject to unsolicited and unwelcome sexual overtures or conduct, either verbal or physical.
 In both obvious and subtle ways, the very possibility of sexual harassment is destructive to individual students, faculty, staff, and the academic community as a whole.

 Robert Evans - Colman 103 - phone: 226-4175